jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The system implements a robust error handling architecture to ensure reliability, resilience, and clear failure attribution throughout the multi-agent workflow.

 **High-Level Error Handling Strategy:**
-- **Centralized Error Management:** The orchestrator coordinates error detection, propagation, and recovery across all agents and workflow steps.
+- **Comprehensive Error Detection:** All exceptions and errors are detected and logged regardless of source (agents, tools, validation, runtime, etc.)
 - **Error Categorization:** Errors are classified as API errors, validation errors, runtime errors, or tool-specific errors.
 - **Fail-Fast Error Handling:** When critical errors occur, the system terminates immediately with clear failure reasons.